melvinopolis/TTS-FT-Winter2016-Notes/js-day1.md

 ```

 ### Loose typing
-variables are declared with var, but have a type that can be changed
+Variables are declared with var, but have a type that can be changed

 ```javascript
 var z = 1;